rodgerbenham/prepo/README.md

 # Install

 Requires pdfinfo to export the pdf details.
+Your system might have it already installed.
 Version 0.26.5 has been tested.
-Download and install from here: https://www.xpdfreader.com/download.html
+Download and install from here otherwise: https://www.xpdfreader.com/download.html

 Run `bundle install` to install the ruby dependencies.